Pokute/TopGeorgist/Goals.md

 	},
 ]

-When starting to eat a new pineapple, a workInstance is created.
+When starting to eat a new pineapple, a work is created.
 A pineapple is removed from `actor.inventory` inventory. (? `count` pineapples are removed) A pineapple inventory prototype is copied to `goal` inventory.

-`consumeWork` workInstance is created. workInstance takes input from `actor.inventory.goal.inventory` and outputs to `actor.inventory`. - It shuffles items around.
+`consumeWork` work is created. work takes input from `actor.inventory.goal.inventory` and outputs to `actor.inventory`. - It shuffles items around.

 ## Harvest berries work.

 Actor = harvester
 Target = berrybush

-workInstance takes input from `target.inventory` and outputs to `actor.inventory`.
+work takes input from `target.inventory` and outputs to `actor.inventory`.

 Needs access to other inventories.
 The berry bush provides the work?